Chilean ‘Playboy’ Model Daniella Chavez Wears Nothing Under Open Bodysuit In Racy New Post

-Daniella Chavez teased her 12.8 million Instagram followers on Thursday, April 8, when she took to the popular social media platform to share a smoldering snapshot of herself in an open bodysuit that put her buxom physique in full evidence.
+Daniella Chavez teased her 12.8 million Instagram followers on Thursday, April 8, when she took to the popular social media platform to share a smoldering snapshot of herself in an open bodysuit, putting her buxom physique in full view.

 The photo captured the Chilean Playboy model posing in front of a white backdrop.
-She faced the camera straight-on, shooting a killer gaze at the onlooker with her lips parted in a seductive smile.
+She faced the camera straight-on, shooting a killer gaze at the photographer, with her lips parted in a seductive smile.

-Chavez wore a black bodysuit with a plunging neckline that dipped to her stomach, leaving quite a lot of her ample cleavage exposed.
+Chavez wore a black bodysuit with a plunging neckline that dipped down to her stomach, leaving much of her ample cleavage exposed.
 In addition, she placed her hands along the edges of the neckline as she pulled them apart to showcase her chest even more.
-Chavez was careful to keep the photo censored and within Instagram’s community guidelines that prevents nudity.
+She was careful to keep the photo censored and within Instagram’s anti-nudity community guidelines.

 Chavez wore her platinum blond hair pulled up in a high ponytail.
 She left the front part loose, which helped frame her face.
-Chavez opted to wear a face full of makeup, including a dark pink shadow, black liner, pink lipstick and bronzer, which helped accentuate the structure of her face, particularly her high cheekbones.
+The model opted to wear a face full of makeup, including a dark pink shadow, black liner, pink lipstick, and bronzer.
+This helped accentuate the structure of her face, particularly her high cheekbones.

 Chavez accessorized her look by wearing two black rings and matching hoop earrings.